How To Cook Rice Noodles (With Video)

 When you want to make rice noodles, you’ll need to prep them ahead of your recipe.
 This only takes a few minutes to do and ensures they’ll have the perfect texture.

-1. Boil: Bring a medium pot of water to a boil over high heat.
-(This should take about 7 minutes, depending on if you are cooking on a gas stove or electric.)
-(An 4 to 6-quart pot allows plenty of room for the noodles to separate.
+1. Bring a medium pot of water to a boil over high heat.
+(This should take about 7 minutes, depending on whether you are cooking on a gas stove or an electric one.)
+(A 4 to 6-quart pot allows plenty of room for the noodles to separate.

 2. Turn off the stove and add rice noodles to the pot.